Fast Quantum Algorithms for Trace Distance Estimation: Introduction

 Our quantum algorithm with purified access is specifically designed so that it can be modified at only a little cost to obtain another algorithm that only uses identical copies.
 We note that in {Algorithm \ref{algo:purified}}, purified access is only used for: \begin{enumerate} \item Constructing unitary block-encodings $U_\rho$ and $U_\sigma$ of $\rho$ and $\sigma$, respectively; and \item Preparing identical copies of $\rho$ and $\sigma$ for the Hadamard test. \end{enumerate} Actually, the two types of demands are also achievable with only identical copies.
 The first demand can be achieved by density matrix exponentiation \cite{LMR14,KLL+17}, which was recently employed in \cite{GP22} to develop quantum algorithms for fidelity estimation; and the second demand is without doubts because identical copies are directly given.

 As will be shown in {Algorithm \ref{algo:sample}}, density matrix exponentiation \cite{LMR14,KLL+17} is only used to produce quantum channels that approximately implement the unitary block-encodings $U_\rho$ and $U_\sigma$ constructed in {Algorithm \ref{algo:purified}}.
 Technically, we still need to (approximately) implement their inverses $U_\rho^\dag$ and $U_\sigma^\dag$.
-To resolve this issue, suppose a quantum channel $\mathcal{E}$ is given by a quantum circuit $W$ with identical copies $\rho^{\otimes k}$ for some $k > 0$ such that
+To resolve this issue, suppose that $U_\rho$ is approximately implemented by the quantum channel $\mathcal{E}$ such that $\Abs{\mathcal{E} - U_\rho}_\diamond \leq \delta$, and $\mathcal{E}$ is given by a quantum circuit $W$ with $k$ samples of $\rho$ such that